StratifyLabs/StratifyQML/README.md

 # Version 2.0 is Almost Ready

-Version 1.0 got the ball rolling but version 2.0 is
+Version 1.0 got the ball rolling but version 2.0 is a huge improvement.
+Much of the API is the same, but under the hood big changes have been made to make customizing and stying objects easier and more intuitive.

+## Porting to 2.0

 # Documentation

 To view the documentation, you have a couple of options:

+- Download the SL.UI app for Mac or Windows
-- Coming Soon: Buy the StratifyLabs UI Docs app from your favorite app store ($5)
+- Coming Soon: Get the SL.UI Doc app from your favorite app store for Android/iOS
-- Download the source code and launch the StratifyLabs UI Docs app from Qt Creator
+- Download the source code and launch the StratifyLabs UI Doc qmlproject from Qt Creator